|

-Want to learn more about a country?
-Forget fusty museums and crowded temples, on an i-to-i trip you’ll live and breathe the culture of the country you’re visiting, as you experience day-to-day life in all its chaotic glory, make friends with the locals and sample the local delicacies!
+Want to learn more about India?
+Forget about those musty museums and over crowded temples,when you go volunteering you’ll live and breathe Indian culture and experience the day-to-day life in all it's chaotic glory, sample the local specialties and make friends with the locals!

 By heading half-way across the world to volunteer in India you’ll not only get to experience a different culture, but you’ll also get to meet all kinds of incredible people who you might never have known otherwise.